git-lfs/git-lfs/CONTRIBUTING.md

 * Explain the rationale for your change in the pull request.
 You can often use part of a good commit message as a starting point.

+## Issues

+If you think you've found a bug or have an issue, we'd love to hear about it!
+Here are some tips for getting your question answered as quickly as possible:

+* It's helpful if your issue includes the output of `git lfs env`, plus any relevant information about platform or configuration (e.g., container or CI usage, Cygwin, WSL, or non-Basic authentication).
+* Take a look at the [troubleshooting](https://github.com/git-lfs/git-lfs/wiki/Troubleshooting) page on the wiki.
+We update it from time to time with information on how to track down problems.
+If it seems relevant, include any information you've learned by following those steps.
+* If you're having problems with GitHub's server-side LFS support, it's best to reach out to [GitHub's support team](https://github.com/contact) to get help.
+  We aren't able to address GitHub-specific issues in this project, but the GitHub support team will do their best to help you out.
+* If you see an old issue that's closed as fixed, but you're still experiencing the problem on your system, please open a new issue.
+The problem you're seeing is likely different, at least in the way it works internally, and we can help best when we have a new issue with all the information.

 ## Building

 ### Prerequisites